kaden-weber/markdown-resume-builder-html-pdf/sections/2_experience.md

 - Interviewed potential customers to continually tailor business model and user experience
 - Audited and implemented secure and robust application architectures
+- Awarded \$15,000 as a Miller New Venture Challenge winner

 ### Research Assistant